OISF/suricata/doc/userguide/rules/meta.rst

 .. tip::

-    It is a convention that sid comes before rev, and both are the last of all keywords.
+    It is a standard practice in rule writing that the sid keyword is expressed before the rev keyword.
+The sid and rev keywords are commonly put as the last two keywords in a signature.

 gid (group ID)
 --------------
 The gid keyword can be used to give different groups of signatures another id value (like in sid).
 Suricata uses by default gid 1.
 It is possible to modify this.
-It is not usual that it will be changed, and changing it has no technical implications.
-You can only notice it in the alert.
+In most cases it will be unnecessary to change the default gid value.
+Changing the gid value usually has no technical implications, the value is only noticed in the alert.

-Example of gid in an alert of fast.log.
-In the part [1:2008124:2], 1 is the gid (2008124 is the sid and 2 the rev).
+Example of gid in an alert entry in the fast.log file.
+In the part [1:123], 1 is the gid (123 is the sid and 1 is the rev).

 .. container:: example-rule